uber/AutoDispose/docs/index.md

 ```

 By doing this, you will automatically unsubscribe from `myObservable` as indicated by your
-scope - this helps prevent many classes of errors when an observable emits and item, but the actions
+scope - this helps prevent many classes of errors when an observable emits an item, but the actions
 taken in the subscription are no longer valid.
 For instance, if a network request comes back after a
  UI has already been torn down, the UI can't be updated - this pattern prevents this type of bug.